StephonT/Horiseon/README.md

 # Horiseon's Acceptance Criteria

-GIVEN a webpage that meets accessibility standards WHEN I view the source code
+GIVEN a webpage that meets accessibility standards <br />
+WHEN I view the source code
 THEN I find semantic HTML elements
 WHEN I view the structure of the HTML elements